 All those “quick tweaks” and “just five more minutes” sessions, they add up to serious money.
 I reckon most graphic designers lose track of 1-2 billable hours every single day.
 Let’s do some quick maths.
 If you’re charging $75/hour and losing just 1.5 hours a day to untracked work, that’s $29,250 per year.
 That’s a decent car, a bloody good holiday, or enough 5K monitors to build a proper battlestation.
 You get the picture.

 The problem with most time trackers is they’re built for people who sit at desks doing one thing at a time.
 That’s not how creative work happens.
-You need something that fits seamlessly into your actual workflow, not something that disrupts it.

 Here’s where I see most designers go wrong: they only track the “proper” design work.
 But those 5-minute client emails?
 The quick photo search?
 The time spent converting files for different platforms?
 It all counts.